sigurasg/reversing-the-2465/_posts/2024-06-18-mc6800-limitations.md

 # It's not all bad

 For the purposes of reverse engineering this isn't all that bad.
-Since globals are used to widely, once a global that passes an argument or returns a result has been discovered, all use of the global show up as references in Ghidra.
+Since globals are used so widely, once a global that passes an argument or returns a result has been discovered, all uses of the global show up as references in Ghidra.

 As a case in point, this does allow relatively easy discovery of most